alex22prok/CSE-220-Assignments/hw4/README.md

     Return Value: int: number of decrypted characters, 0 if plaintext array length is 0, -1 if encrypted text is missing an EOM marker, and -2 if either char array is NULL

+    Further Notes: ciphertext is not treated as an array, but as a traditional string.
+It is always initialized of the size exactly as long as the string plus the null terminator.

  ## Your Helper function (arguments,...)

     Purpose: N/A

     Parameters: N/A

+## NOTES

+   Firstly, the idea that I should not worry about the memory allocated for ciphertext in encrypt() can't be good practice in C. It should either be stated explicitly that it is always to be initialized const char *ciphertext[] = "example", (ie. of the size of the string it is holding), or it should be of a reasonable size documented in the hw document (say 64 bytes).

+   Secondly, the requirement which you relaxed about ciphertext being "undefined__EOM__" should have been explicitly stated alongside the return statements.
+I would have missed this requirement if I had not read piazza the morning 7/24.
+I should have all of the instructions written clearly such that I can complete the assignment when it comes out.
+      Furthermore, having to wait until recitation on Tuesday to see the expectation about criterion is ridiculous.
+I could have finished the homework before the recitation had you attached instruction to download criterion alongside documentation.

+   Thirdly, by writing in the table of test cases under decryption: ciphertext --> empty__EOM__ , how am I supposed to interpret this?
+It's ambiguous, I can take a guess and assume it means "__EOM__"" but that is an assumption.

 # Test Cases

 ## Student Suite